 All the other experiments involve the assimilation of both conventional data and reflectivity volumes, in addition to LHN.

-In order to test the impact of assimilating only observations which are not too far from the analysis time, experiments on the duration of the assimilation windows are performed.
-This is tested by comparing rad60 to experiments rad30 and rad15 which differ from rad60 only for the length of the assimilation window, equal to 30 and 15 minutes respectively.
+In order to test the impact of assimilating only observations which are not too far from the analysis time, sensitivity experiments on the duration of the assimilation windows are performed.
+This is tested by comparing rad60 to experiments rad30 and rad15, which differ from rad60 only for the length of the assimilation window, equal to 30 and 15 min respectively.
 An alternative way to assimilate only the most relevant observations is to select in each cycle a subset of data including the closest to the analysis time.
-In the experiment rad60_lst15 an assimilation window of 60 minutes is employed but only the observations (both conventional and radar reflectivities) collected in the last 15 minutes of the cycle are taken into account.
+In experiment rad60\lst15 an assimilation window of 60 min is employed, but only the observations (both conventional and radar reflectivities) collected in the last 15 min of the cycle are taken into account.

-Since the estimation of observation error is not straightforward and different techniques can be applied, it is worth to evaluate the sensitivity of the assimilation system to this parameter.
-In addition to the value of 5 dBZ employed in the previous experiments, two other values are selected: 10 dBZ or 0.5 dBZ.
-Both of them are tested employing a 60 minutes assimilation window (rad60_roe10 and rad60_roe0.5) and using 15 minutes cycles (rad15_roe10 and rad15_roe0.5).
+Since the estimation of observation error is not straightforward and different techniques can be applied, it is worth evaluating the sensitivity of the assimilation system to this parameter.
+In addition to the value of 5 dBZ employed in the previous experiments, two other values are selected: 10 or 0.5 dBZ.
+Both of them are tested employing a 60 min assimilation window (rad60\roe10 and rad60\roe0.5) and using 15 min cycles (rad15\roe10 and rad15\roe0.5).